 We are learning more about the importance of vitamin D all the time through new research.
 Anna runs classes in Baby Weaning in Bristol which cover everything you need to know about baby nutrition.
-Bespoke nutrition consultations are available for the whole family to help you get the most from your diet.

 Anna, our registered Nutritional Therapist, explains the importance of vitamin D for babies and new mums.

 How do we get vitamin D?

 We make vitamin D in our skin using cholesterol when we come into contact with the sun.

 Since we don’t get much sun in this country we are only able to make Vitamin D during the summer months (April-September).